So, you’ve finally decided to join the crowd and get granola snacks, go organic, and get on the Kombucha tea and yoga train.

 Check out the instructor’s profiles online and see which one appeals to your expectations.
 You can also try explaining your desires to the person who is working the counter.
 If they look at you like you’re bizarre or if they are pushing one particular class or subscription, find another studio.

-If you like to be part of the crowd where the focus is on the leader or instructor, you will probably enjoy a studio that is run like a cult.
+If you like to be part of a crowd where the focus is on the leader or instructor, you will probably enjoy a studio that is run like a cult.

 If you prefer feeling like a member of the tribe where the instructor and other members of your classes genuinely care about you and your goals, then look for a studio that makes you feel like a member of the family, not an employee.